 We currently have four drug candidates, two of which are in various stages of active development.
-Our current research and development efforts are focused on CAP-1002 and CAP-2003.
-CAP-1002 is the subject of three clinical trials, in which the patients are in long-term follow-up.
+Our current research and development efforts have been focused on CAP-1002 and CAP-2003.
+In 2018 we commenced enrollment of patients in a clinical trial of CAP-1002 in patients with DMD called HOPE-2.
+CAP-1002 was also the subject of three previous clinical trials conducted by us.
+Recently, we decided to end the long term follow-up which had been ongoing in our previously completed trials.
 CAP-1002 is also currently being investigated in two additional trials sponsored by CSMC, which are the REGRESS trial investigating heart failure with preserved ejection fraction and the ALPHA trial investigating pulmonary arterial hypertension.
 Although, we are not the sponsor of these trials, we are providing the CAP-1002 investigational product for use in the trials.
-We are now in the start-up phase of a new clinical trial of CAP-1002 in patients with DMD called HOPE-2, which we plan to begin enrolling patients in Q2 2018.
-We are evaluating CAP-2003 in preclinical studies for the treatment of various indications.
+We are also evaluating CAP-2003 in pre-clinical studies for the treatment of various indications.
 CAP-1001 (autologous CDCs) was the subject of the CSMC and JHU-sponsored Phase I CADUCEUS trial and is not in active development.
 Both CAP-1002 and CAP-1001 are derived from cardiospheres, or CSps, and we do not plan to develop CSps as a therapeutic.